Italian language learning app based on spaced repetition

 The average user would become bored after 50 reps, so even with daily practice, it would take 3.5 years to reach the first stage.
 That’s not encouraging!

 Memorizing rules has never let anyone achieve fluency.
-Only mass amounts of practice have.
+Only mass amounts of practice with comprehensible input have.

 By focusing on language at the sentence level, this program makes it easier to learn several things that are not easy by themselves: pronunciation, syntax, vocabulary, and grammar.

 In languages like English, our words undergo a lot of pronunciation and intonation changes when words fit into sentences.

 These things may be easier for European students, but for Asian students, it can be really difficult.

 This is also true about Chinese for English speakers, for example.